e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Rule.** Visibility is decided by *where the value goes*:

 - a field declared in `output_types` is public;
-- a field returned in `w`, the optional second slot of an output stage's return, is private *by construction*;
 - a field returned in `y` — a stage's own published signals — and declared nowhere is a build error;
 - a component with no `output_types()` method has no outputs.